1997–98 Washington Capitals season

 The 1997–98 Washington Capitals season saw the team reach the Stanley Cup Finals for the first time in club history.
-Peter Bondra's 52 goals led the team; veterans Dale Hunter, Joe Juneau, and Adam Oates returned to old form; and Olaf Kölzig had a solid .920 save percentage as the Caps got past the Boston Bruins, Ottawa Senators and Buffalo Sabres (the latter on a dramatic overtime win in Game 6 on a goal by Juneau) en route to the team's first Stanley Cup Finals appearance.
+Peter Bondra's 52 goals led the team; veterans Dale Hunter, Joe Juneau, and Adam Oates returned to old form; and Olaf Kolzig had a solid .920 save percentage as the Caps got past the Boston Bruins, Ottawa Senators and Buffalo Sabres (the latter on a dramatic overtime win in Game 6 on a goal by Juneau) en route to the team's first Stanley Cup Finals appearance.
 The Capitals won five overtime games, two against the Bruins and three against Sabres.
 However, they were no match for the defending cup champs, the Detroit Red Wings, who won in a four-game sweep.
 It was also the team’s first year at the MCI Center.